SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 A Guide to Maintain Trailer Wiring and Lights.

-INDEX - Wire colour code, Light module, Wiring diagram, Bargman Connector, Tools, General Faults.
+INDEX - Wire colour code, Light module, Wiring Diagram, Bargman Connector, Tools, Typical Faults.

 NOTE - Please do not email your trailer wiring problem to me as it is virtually impossible to resolve your problem from written symptoms.
 There are just too many variables that most people don't understand.
 You are far better to persuade a local electronics or electrical guru to see the symptoms and diagnose the trouble for you.
 What is obvious to them may totally escape you, which is exactly the reason why you need this person!
 In addition, the guru will usually find other potential faults that may prevent a future trouble.